|

 faux lemons and eucalyptus in dough bowl

-I hope this gave you an idea or two for bringing the outdoors inside your home for a spring refresh.
+I hope this gave you an idea for bringing the outdoors inside your home for a spring refresh.
 Leave a comment if you have a fun idea to try.

 Until next time,